GenderDysphoria/GenderDysphoria.fyi/public/gdb/treatment.md

 - Masculinizing:

-  - Bilateral Mastectomy (breast tissue removal) with chest reconstruction.
+  - Bilateral Mastectomy (breast tissue removal) with chest reconstruction
+  - Breast reduction (some fat and breast tissue removal)

 **Facial Feminization / Masculinization Surgery** (modifications to the skull, cartilage, and skin on the face).